shrina09/AI_Image_Generator_MERN/README.md

 ## Getting Started
 ### Dependencies

 It requires Node.js and npm installed on the machine that will run this program.
-It also requires an API key from OpenAI API, MongoDB, and Cloudinary.
-In addition to the Cloudinary API key, it requires the Cloudinary API secret and cloud name.
-There an example .env file provided called ".env_samples".
-Create a .env file and add the contents of the ".env_samples" file.
-Where it says "YOUR_API_KEY_HERE" type in the API key, where it says "YOUR_CLOUDINARY_CLOUD_NAME" with Cloudinary name and "YOUR_CLOUDINARY_API_SECRET" with the Cloudinary API secret.
-Sign up to OpenAI, MongoDB, and Cloudinary to obtain the API keys and the cloud name and API secret for Cloudinary can be found where the API key is.
+It also requires an API key and other environment variables from OpenAI API, MongoDB, and Cloudinary.
+Insert the appropriate environment variables in their corresponding places as instructed in the example .env file provided called ".env_sample" under the directory named "server".
+Sign up to OpenAI, MongoDB, and Cloudinary to obtain the API keys, cloud name, API secret for Cloudinary and the MongoDB URL.

 ### Executing program
 #### To set up